-On Wednesday, the House Committee on Oversight and Government Reform begins hearings on the reversal of the Riegel v.
-Medtronic holding that state tort claims regarding medical devices were preempted if the FDA granted pre-market approval for a medical device.
+On Wednesday, the House Committee on Oversight and Government Reform began hearings on the reversal of the Riegel v.
+Medtronic holding that preempted state tort claims regarding medical devices if the FDA granted the product a pre-market approval.

 Pharmaceutical drug manufacturers have been on a real hot streak of late before this conservative Supreme Court.
 They are looking to extend their streak by asking the Supreme Court to extend the preemption umbrella to pharmaceutical drugs in Wyeth v.
 Levine, which is expected to be heard this fall.
-Congress has the opportunity to cut this pro-business Supreme Court off at the knees although I doubt they could get a bill past President Bush.
+Congress could cut this pro-business Supreme Court off at the knees, although I doubt they could get a bill past President Bush.
 Things may change in 2009.

-Again, I don’t suspect that this committee is going to try to send a bill to the floor anytime soon but it is good to get the ball rolling on righting the wrong of Riegel v.
+Again, I don’t suspect that this committee will send a bill to the floor soon but it is good to get the ball rolling on righting the wrong of Riegel v.
 Medtronic.